 Reputable schools don’t pressure you to enroll.
 Schools that harass you don’t care about you.
 Don’t believe lines like, “Classes are starting soon; I won’t be able to save you a spot if you don’t enroll today.”
 This is a classic deception.

 5. Find out all of your options.

 Did you know you can get free 4 years of college at state universities and public colleges nationwide?
-The Post-9/11 GI Bill covers the full in-state tuition and the law requires all public colleges and state universities to give Post-9/11 veterans the in-state rate regardless of their residency.
+The Post-9/11 GI Bill covers the full in-state tuition at state universities, and the law requires all state universities to give Post-9/11 veterans the in-state rate, regardless of their residency.
 And Community Colleges often cost so little that you can save your GI Bill for an additional degree.
 State universities and community colleges also offer accredited, licensed programs, with reputations for quality.

 6. Not all accreditation is the same.
 Ask employers what they respect.